Skip to content

 The only thing I found expensive was tea.
 I was often offered tea and jam, an Azerbaijan tradition where flavoured jam is added to tea.
 It’s generally served with biscuits or cakes too.
 That’s lovely to do once, but not every time you want to stop for a cup of tea.
 It’s not something the locals do every time they stop for tea.

-I had a couple of places tell me that I had to have the full tea and jam service – which was about 12 pounds.
+I had a couple of places tell me that I had to have the full tea and jam service – which was about £12.
 I simply told them no and carried on.
 When I reached the next place I explained that I just wanted tea like a local not the full tea and jam service.
 It took a couple of attempts but I managed it.

 When I visited it was November so tourists were thin on the ground – they were obviously trying to make as much money as they could!